carthage-college/django-djpersonnel/README.md

 Ability to show progress through approval workflow

-Ability for the supervisor to timestamp a capture user of major events (creation, approvals, rejections)
+Ability for the supervisor to timestamp a capture user of major events ( creation, approvals, rejections)

 HR is CCed on all forms approved at the end of approval workflow

+# From Abby Heinrichs

+Typically department chairs will make hires.
+This would then be approved by the Dean.
+There are four individuals with this level of approval.
+Corinne Ness, Deanna Byrnes, Jackie Easley, and Bill Miller.
+It is unrealistic to think that David Timmerman would have the time to approve all of these forms.
+David should have a way to see the faculty PAFs on the dashboard but should not be bothered with the administrative stuff.

+There could be many people that fill out one of these forms but they should only be approved by the VP's and then the 4 Deans.
+They are the only ones that can send through new hires.

+Example:

+Psychology department hires a new adjunct.
+Leslie cameron fills out all of the info as she is the one that knows the most about the person that she interviewed, then she would select to have it approved by her supervisor who is Deanna Byrnes.
+Deanna can say yep this looks good or nope something has to change.

 # Form Matrix
 Staff and New Hire are selected